galaxyproject/admin-training/sessions/14-ansible/ex2-galaxy-ansible.md

 To run the role we will need a Linux instance (we will use Ubuntu 16.04) with a set public/private keypair, or we need to run the playbook "locally" (i.e. on the managed host itself).
 We will also need to know it's IP address.

-* Set all the variables in *group_vars/galaxyservers.yml* as follows:
+* Make sure that all the variables in *group_vars/galaxyservers.yml* are set as follows:

 ``` yaml
 galaxy_user: galaxy